frostiebot/rpi-rgb-led-matrix/README.md

 Oh, and lib/Makefile has been changed to build the libraries for the `adafruit-hat-pwm` target.
 You may want to change that based on your needs.

+Last thing, I swear - I'm not a c or c++ guy.
+I wrote in functions that seemed syntactically correct and followed the same logic (as far as pointers and whatnot) as the pre-existing code.
+So far, nothing on my test hardware has exploded.

+Good luck!

 Note to Old Time Users: Several changes in defines and flags
 ------------------------------------------------------------
 If you have checked out this library before, you might find that some